-ARTICLE XVIII.
+ARTICLE XV.
 AMENDMENTS TO THE CONSTITUTION AND BYLAWS

-Proposed amendments to this Constitution and Bylaws shall be considered at the annual meeting of the House of Delegates.
-Any five (5) or more medical student members or affiliate members of the Association may propose amendments to this Constitution and Bylaws by submitting such proposals in writing to the ED at the National Office.
-These proposals must be postmarked or delivered in person no later than sixty (60) days prior to the opening session of the House of Delegates at the annual meeting at which they are to be considered.
-If this date falls on a Sunday or legal holiday in any given year, then the deadline is extended to the next regular business day.
-Written notice of such proposed amendments shall be sent to all chapters by thirty (30) days prior to the Annual Meeting at which they are to be considered.
+Proposed amendments to this Constitution and Bylaws shall be considered during the House of Delegates.
+Any five (5) or more student members of the Association may propose amendments to this Constitution and Bylaws by submitting such proposals to the National Office.
+These proposals must be received no later than sixty (60) days prior to the opening session of the House of Delegates.
+The association shall make copies of these resolutions available to chapters by thirty (30) days prior to the House of Delegates at which they are to be considered.
 An affirmative vote of at least two-thirds (2/3) of the delegates present and voting shall be necessary for the adoption of any such proposed amendments.